 After we landed I found Henk again, he was at the help desk and the person there told us that our luggage had not arrived yet.
-If it wasn't on our flight he would 'have a look in the system'.
+If it wasn't on our plane he would 'have a look in the system'.
 We kept on waiting at the conveyor belt, but soon it was empty and our luggage was not there.
-The help desk guy told us he would give us a call if he had figured out where our stuff was.
+The help desk guy told us he would give us a call if he had figured out where our luggage was.
 He asked where I was staying so he could sent it there.
 I said I didn't have any place to stay, all my belongings where in that bag.
-He said he had no idea where my bag was or how long it might take before it would arrive.
+He said he had no idea where my bag was or how long it would take before it would arrive.
 I did get a free toilet bag to confirm I now lived at the airport.

 I expected to arrive at a large bus station in Reykjavik, but it was only a small building.